 Solutions for Better Health Care

 The health sector in Liberia needs immediate action from the government to provide proper health care systems.
 Medical research is inadequate in Liberia because of the limited funding.
 For this reason, the government should ensure that universities and healthcare facilities share information about trends in the medical field (White, 2014).
 The other essential solution is the provision of quality water supply and sanitation equipment.
-The issue has always been given limmited consideration, especially in schools.
+The issue has alwayys been given limited consideration, especially in schools.
 Improving them, would revolutionize the health sector in the country.
 There should be effective diagnostic equipment and laboratories in ever health care facility.
 Graduates of health sciences should be trained for some period and later employed in rural health facilities.
 They will deal with the common illnesses such as malaria, coughs, diarrhea, and typhoid.
 Furthermore, the primary health care needs to be enforced and become operational so as to save the poor healthcare system of Liberia.

 The National Health Insurance Scheme should be implemented immediately to cover every person in the country (World Bank, 2013).
 The scheme will help poor citizens’ access health care even if they cannot afford it.
 The government should also consider placing the required facilities to enhance the environment and health care of people.
 The political goodwill and support of local hospitals are required because this will increase the confidence of people in their hospitals.
 It is encouraging when seeing political leaders use these facilities whenever they require medical attention, rather than flying to other countries for medical purposes.
 Finally, every person necessitates heath care, and this should be a motivation for the government to fund every project related to this sector.
 If the government of Liberia considers all these recommendations, then the nation is likely to guarantee productivity and economic growth.